 The COVID-19 pandemic dramatically influenced the eCommerce industry, driving rapid growth as more consumers entered the digital marketplace.
-Thanks to its growing landscape, the eCommerce space offers business owners and entrepreneurs the opportunity to create sustainable businesses and expand at scale.
+Thanks to its growing landscape, the eCommerce space offers business owners and entrepreneurs the opportunity to create sustainable business strategies and expand at scale.
 That scale requires an understanding of the current landscape while balancing ongoing pandemic risks.

 Of course, the eCommerce industry’s rapid growth also means the market has become increasingly competitive.
 To stay ahead of your competition and win prospects over, you need to leverage both strategic and creative strategies.
 Let’s take a closer look at where the industry stands today, and how to establish your brand in the expanding space.

 The current state of eCommerce

 As more buyers move online, marketers must keep up with evolving consumer trends and monitor consumer behavior to create a sustainable revenue stream.
 Consumers are hunting for information in different ways, and brands have to expand their marketing efforts to the right channel to increase customer acquisitions.